A cupcake retailer is facing huge penalties for allegedly ripping off 35 workers by more than $55,000.

 The Federal Circuit Court in Melbourne has a directions hearing listed for July 31.

-The company has subsequently rectified the alleged underpayments in full.
+Meanwhile, the company has subsequently rectified the alleged underpayments in full.

 To contact our team at WAGETHEFT.net.au, please call